Dan Casey (footballer)

+Early life

+Casey was born in County Dublin and played his underage football with local club St Joseph's Boys.

+Before committing to football, he played Gaelic for Cuala CLG.
+He also played Rugby for his school C.B.C.
+Monkstown, where his grandfather and Ireland national rugby union team international Patrick Casey attended.

 Career

 Youth

-Casey spent 4 years with the academy team at Sunderland, after joining in 2013.
+Casey spent four years with the academy team at Sunderland, after joining in 2013.

 Bohemians

 On 11 July 2017, Casey returned to Ireland, joining League of Ireland Premier Division side Bohemians.

 Cork City

 For the 2019 season, Casey moved to Cork City.

 Return to Bohemians

 After a single season with Cork City, Casey returned to Bohemians on 14 December 2019 ahead of their 2020 season.

 Sacramento Republic

 On 13 January 2021, Casey signed with second-tier side Sacramento Republic FC who play in the USL Championship.
 He made his debut on 30 April 2021, starting in a 1–0 win over LA Galaxy II.
 On 7 September 2022, Casey played alongside fellow Irishman Lee Desmond in defence in the 2022 U.S. Open Cup Final as his side were defeated 3–0 by Orlando City in front of a sold out crowd of over 25,000 at the Exploria Stadium in Florida.